vanloc1808/Markdown-Practice/Chapter02.DoingThingsWithMarkdown/Chapter02.md

 like assignments or letters.
 We can use a Markdown document authoring application to create and export Markdown-formatted documents to PDF or HTML.
 For example, Visual Studio Code has an extension named "Markdown PDF" for this usage.

+## Notes
+In nearly every way, Markdown is the ideal syntax for taking notes.